 - Branched low-density polyethylene (LDPE)

 These have high strength and lubricity and are also used in orthopaedic implants and catheters.

-So, now we know about the Biodegradable Polymer and non-biodegradable polymers and how they are made.
-Learn more about the polymers and their types download BYJU’s learning app.’
+So, now we know about the biodegradable polymer and non-biodegradable polymers and how they are made.
+Learn more about the polymers and their types by downloading BYJU’s learning app.

 Practise This Question